 Understanding The System

-Before moving onto the exercises we must note, for the core to function correctly, we must also have optimal mobility through the ankles,
+Before moving on to the exercises we must note, for the core to function correctly, we must also have optimal mobility through the ankles, hips, and thoracic spine.
+When these areas are restricted, a compensation pattern occurs and excess movement occurs from the midsection.

 2. Side Plank